Daily readings

 Saturday, September 26, 2026

 Saints Cosmas and Damian, Martyrs.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Cosmas and Damian, Martyrs